ietf-wg-cellar/matroska-specification/codec_specs.md

 * Bytes 2..n: lengths of the first `#p` packets, coded in Xiph-style lacing.
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.

 * Bytes n+1..: The Theora identification header, followed by the commend header followed by the codec setup header.
-Those are described in the [Theora specs](http://www.theora.org/doc/Theora.pdf).
+Those are described in the [@!Theora].

 ### V_UNCOMPRESSED